chevah/geck/content/testing.rst

 Mock object
 -----------

-Mock object can simplify a lot test writing and are a very powerful test tool.
+A Mock object can simplify a lot of test writing and is a very powerful test tool.

 With great power, comes great responsibility!
 Don't abuse the mocks.